 In the next stage, configure the system to either automatically assign a team member to a customer.
 You can also choose to share more information of your team members to allow the customers to choose the person they like the most.
 Define the default length of the time slots taking into consideration the time to cover the product/service demo and the time to answer a few of the customer’s questions.
 Don’t forget to automatically add buffer time between appointments, so your sales team doesn’t feel overwhelmed.

 Go a step further in understanding your customer’s requirements by requesting more details using custom forms.
 This will also allow your sales team to have a better understanding of the customers demands, and they can be prepared accordingly.
 The system sends automated email/SMS reminders so the customer or the sales team member doesn’t forget about the appointment.
+You can use a text messaging service for business to set up these.
 Automate the process of connecting with customers and show them that you’re dedicated to delivering a great customer experience to them across all touchpoints.

 - Automate smaller tasks for your sales leads: You managed to get a lot of visitors on your website, but does more traffic always results in more sales leads and increased revenue?
 Not necessarily.
 You first need to assess if your lead generation process is effective or in vain.
 Take steps to identify which leads are more relevant and give them more attention to help them in becoming a paying customer sooner.